 In this Filters example, We will use the Exclude Option.
 Here, we are selecting the first 96 Cities from the bar chart.
 Next, we are using the Exclude option.
 It means we are using the filter stating that Cities with the selected names should restrict from the display.

 You can observe that the Filter report displays the cities starting with E.

 Though the above examples are enough to understand the basic filters.
 I want to provide two more samples using the Maps.
 It might be useful for further reference.

 Creating Filters in Tableau Maps

-Create Tableau Filters using Exclude Option
+Create Tableau Map Filters using Exclude Option

 Now you can see the map without the European data.

-Create Tableau Filters using Keep Only Option
+Create Map Filters using the Keep Only Option

-Below screenshot will show the filter Map.
+The below screenshot will show the Tableau filter Map.